kiweezi/root-scripts/README.md

 # Root Scripts

-Useful scripts for Windows 10, personally curated and created by me.
+Useful scripts for Windows 10.
+Personally curated and created by me.
 Most scripts will be either powershell or batch.